emanderson811/day-edition/_texts/003day-land.md

 The name "Lake LaVerne" was suggested at a Story County Alumni meeting on May 10, 1916, and was formally approved by the Board the following month.

 The improvements of the lake did not last long.
 Spring rains, and sometimes floods, brought in large amounts of silt.
-Various methods were attempted --digging, dredging and hosing --to reduce the amount of sediment, but none was successful.
+Various methods were attempted -- digging, dredging and hosing -- to reduce the amount of sediment, but none was successful.
 Some years there was enough water to permit skating when the lake froze in the winter.
 But much of the time there was only a disreputable creek bed often referred to by the students as "Lake LaMud."

 Engineering plans for modifications to improve the appearance were started in 1928 by Dean Marston, but funds to implement them were not forthcoming until 1933 when a Civilian Conservation Corps project pro­vided manpower to begin construction of a channel to by-pass the lake when silt-laden runoff from the creek occurred.
 This was a concrete conduit installed on the south side of the lake.
 That work was com­pleted and the lake filled the following spring.
 Stone rip-rap was placed on the banks in 1937 and 1938 along with up-stream silting beds.

 The by-pass conduit did not eliminate all silting and by 1959 it be­came necessary to dredge the lake to remove the accumulation of sedi­ment.
 This was done in the spring of that year by two alumni, R.R.
-Manatt 1 21 and J. D. Armstrong '37, without charge to the college.
+Manatt '21 and J. D. Armstrong '37, without charge to the college.
 Modifications were made in the by-pass system in 1963.

 Since then the lake has been well maintained and is a campus attrac­tion, especially when the swans, Lancelot and Elaine, sometimes with four or five small cygnets accompanying them, grace the surface of the lake.